Cosmology without Einstein's assumption that inertial mass produces gravity: Einstein's Implicit Assumption

-Einstein's assumption that energy and inertial mass are sources of gravity has survived to the present virtually unchallenged.\footnote{Curiously, Herman Bondi in a paper in 1957 carefully distinguished between inertial-passive mass and active mass, then in the same paper adopted Einstein's ``energy-tensor'' which ignores the distinction~\cite{bond}.} It has generated a number of consequences that have directed much of the subsequent research in gravitation theory --- indeed, misdirected it if his assumption is wrong.
-Among them are the following:
+Einstein's assumption that energy and inertial mass are sources of gravity has survived to the present virtually unchallenged.\footnote{Curiously, Herman Bondi in a paper in 1957 carefully distinguished between passive-inertial mass and active mass, then in the same paper adopted Einstein's ``energy-tensor'' which ignores the distinction~\cite{bond}.} It has generated a number of consequences that have directed much of the subsequent research in gravitation theory --- indeed, misdirected it if his assumption is wrong.
+Among them are these:

 \begin{itemize}